Dell & Schaefer Successfully Appeals Denial Of Benefits To Claimant With Trigeminal Neuralgia

 Before becoming disabled, Ms. R worked as a Litigation Support Assistant for a large, busy law firm.
 Ms. R had been experiencing head pain for several years with the symptoms first appearing in August 2012 and gradually worsening over time.
 In July 2015 her symptoms became so severe that her doctor advised restricted work activity.
 As of July 2015 Ms. R was experiencing severe head pain that was causing cognitive impairments and limiting her concentration.
 Eventually, the pain and resulting impairments became so severe that Ms. R was forced to stop working in September of 2015.

 Following her leave from work, Ms. R filed a claim for disability benefits under her employer sponsored disability plan.
 Principal Life Insurance Company, the claims administrator, reviewed Ms. R’s claim for benefits and after months of reviewing Ms. R’s medical history, medical records, and reaching out to Ms. R’s treating physicians Principal denied the claim concluding there were no restrictions of work ability supported.

 Given her debilitating condition, Ms. R was in no position to handle her appeal alone so with help from a friend she reached out to our firm for a free consultation.
-Ms. R spoke with Attorney Victor Peña who agreed to take on her case.
+Ms. R spoke with us and we agreed to take on her case.

 After reviewing the denial letter it became apparent that Principal had committed predictable errors.
 It also appeared that Ms. R’s doctors had been less than helpful.
 While her doctors were supportive and advised Ms. R to stop working the same doctors were not adequately documenting the medical records or properly responding to Principal’s requests.
 As a result, Ms. R’s claim had been denied.